taz77/drupal-braintree_cashier/README.txt

  * You must configure your Braintree account to accept PayPal in addition to cards.
  * You should make your website accessible only by HTTPS.
- * PHP version 5.6+ due to the Money PHP requirement.
+ * One of the following two configurations:
- * PECL intl >= 1.0.0 (search for "intl" in the output of phpinfo() so see if you have this installed.)
+   1. PHP 5.6+ and PHP's intl extension.
+Search for *intl* in the output of phpinfo(), or at /admin/reports/status/php, to see if you have this installed.
+   2. If your host does not have the *intl* extension, then you need PHP 7.1.3+ and you must run `composer require symfony/intl`, and choose "Force using the *en* locale" at /admin/config/braintree-cashier/settings.

 DEPENDENCIES